-Togetherness with Confidence – 5 Ways the Kitchen Helper Brings Families Closer Together
+Togetherness with Confidence – 5 Ways a Guidecraft Kitchen Helper Toddler Tower Brings Families Closer Together

 Cooking meals is not simply about putting food on the table — it is an activity that has brought parents and children together for many generations.
 So much of a family’s life takes place in the kitchen, and young children are often eager to be a part of it.
 By inviting children to help in the kitchen, you send the message that you value their contribution to the family and that you believe they are capable of performing important work.
 Children make wonderful helpers when entrusted with real-life responsibilities.